Our school uniform is important to us.

 - gingham dresses in school colours and black/grey shorts can be worn in the Summer term.

 - appropriate, sensible, flat, black school shoes; in Summer, children can wear sensible, practical, royal/navy blue, black or grey sandals.
-‘Fashion’ shoes and boots should not be worn (photographs will shortly be available on the school website); plimsolls or trainers are not worn in class.
+‘Fashion’ shoes and boots should not be worn.

-- socks or tights in royal/navy blue, white, black or grey.
+- socks or tights in white, black or grey.

 - a coat to school each day (apart from during hotter weather).